Towards Logarithmic GLSM: The r-spin case: Logarithmic fields

 \subsubsection{Log $r$-spin curves and their stacks}

 \begin{definition} A {\em log $r$-spin curve} over a log scheme $S$ consists of

-where $\cC \to S$ is a log curve (not necessarily equipped with the canonical log structure), and $\cL$ is an $r$-spin structure over the canonical log curve of $\cC \to S$.
-The {\em pull-back} of the log $r$-spin curve is defined as usual using fiber products in the fine and saturated category. \end{definition}
+where $\cC \to S$ is a log curve (not necessarily equipped with the canonical log structure), and $\cL$ is an $r$-spin structure over the underlying orbifold curve of $\cC \to S$.
+The {\em pullback} of the log $r$-spin curve is defined as usual using fiber products in the fine and saturated category. \end{definition}

-As every log curve is obtained by the unique pull-back from the associated canonical log curve, we have that \begin{corollary} The log stack $\fM_{g,\vgamma}^{1/r}$ with its canonical log structure given by its universal curve represents the category of log $r$-spin curves fibered over the category of log schemes. \end{corollary}
+As every log curve is obtained by the unique pullback from the associated canonical log curve, we have: \begin{corollary} The log stack $\fM_{g,\vgamma}^{1/r}$ with its canonical log structure given by its universal curve represents the category of log $r$-spin curves fibered over the category of log schemes. \end{corollary}